Get exclusive premium content! Sign up for a membership now!

 When we talk about eye relief, it is nearly always in reference to the rifle scope.
 Eye relief is also a factor when shooting with open iron sights as well.

-Most people automatically compensate for this by a simple rearward adjustment of the heads.
+Most people automatically compensate for this by a simple rearward adjustment of the head.
 The natural tendency is very effective for eye focus and very subtle, but the head and neck are under tension.

 If the shooter practices repeated placement of the cheek weld, finding the proper placement rapidly and without tension in the muscles, it will make shooting much more productive.
 The shooter will also have much quicker follow-up shots.